truthwave/-HR-Org-Data-Automation-Assistant/README.md

 * Do not input real personal or confidential data into this tool.
 * This tool is for reference and educational purposes only.
-* Always consult professionals before implementing logic into production systems.
+* Always consult professionals before deploying generated logic to production.

 ---